One Couple's Prepper Story

 We have already purchased the food we will need to weather any emergency from three days to six months.
 Our selection and reasoning is mostly covered in the first part of this article.
 However there are a few things we bought in addition to what we mentioned.

 In case a disruption of our food supply lasts more than six months, we'll need to be able to plant a garden for long term survival.
-To that end, we have purchased two cans of the Survival Seed Bank - Endless Garden.
-These non-GMO seeds will allow us to plant a garden and replant it year-after-year until the crisis is resolved.
+Using non-GMO seeds will allow us to plant a garden and replant it year-after-year until the crisis is resolved.
 We already have the hand gardening tools we'll need.
 There's enough to learn about planting gardens to fill several more articles so maybe we'll come back to that at another time.

 Finally, we bought a Victoria 4 Tray Seed Sprouter.
 If we have to live off of our food storage for more than a few weeks, we want to include fresh greens in our diet.
 Sprouts are perfect for that purpose as they take only a few days from seed to edible greens.